Kidney Health Dog Food Guide - Phosphorus, Sodium, Protein Disclosure

 Breed context matters because Newfoundland, and Basenji appear in the linked risk map, but breed relevance alone is not enough to choose a diet.

-Kidney food searches need phosphorus, sodium, protein disclosure, and lab context
+Kidney food choices need phosphorus, sodium, protein disclosure, and lab context

-Kidney food searches are medically sensitive.
+Kidney food choices are medically sensitive.
 Phosphorus, sodium, protein disclosure, bloodwork, urinalysis, and prescription-diet history have to be read together.

 Start with the dog’s current pattern